-- Be signed in Cyprus
+- be signed in Cyprus

-- Have Executors who reside in Cyprus
+- have Executors who reside in Cyprus

-- Be witnessed by two (2) persons residing in Cyprus
+- be witnessed by two (2) persons residing in Cyprus

 When a person passes away, there are a number of matters which need to be dealt with, including the question whether the deceased has left a Will, or not.

 In the absence of a Will, the deceased's family and inheritors will need to appoint the Administrators of the estate of the deceased.
-Our Firm's lawyers and probation officers are regularly appointed as Administrators in order to duly fulfill all legal, tax and other obligations and then distribute the assets to the lawful inheritors.
+Our Firm's lawyers and probation officers are regularly appointed as Administrators in order to duly fulfil all legal, tax and other obligations and then distribute the assets to the lawful inheritors.

 Appointing a lawyer to be the Executor or Administrator will give you peace of mind that the process will be properly completed and the legal fees are settled by the deceased's estate.